The Grand Tour’s new hosts announced following Clarkson, Hammond and May exit

 YouTubers Thomas Holland and James Engelsman, best known for their motoring content, as well as social media star and train enthusiast Francis Bourgeois, will front the revamped version of the Prime Video series.

-Bourgeois shot to fame due to his viral trainspotting videos, and he is also a qualified mechanical engineer with experience at Rolls-Royce.
+Bourgeois shot to fame for his viral trainspotting videos and is also a qualified mechanical engineer with experience at Rolls-Royce.
 Holland and Engelsman are the duo behind Throttle House, a popular automotive YouTube channel known for its car reviews and track tests.

 Meanwhile, Engelsman said: "I've worked with Thomas for almost a decade making car films.
 Who knew that all this time, the one ingredient that was missing was a Francis Bourgeois?
 Let the car adventures commence.”